Wilp Wii Litsxw Meziadin Indigenous Protected Area, Gitanyow Lax’yip. Photo: Ryan Dickie

 All of our work — including grantmaking — supports sustainability, equity, and social justice in five areas.

-Land use decisions impact biodiversity, watersheds, First Nations communities, rural and urban environments, and local economies.
+Land use decisions impact biodiversity, watersheds, First Nations communities, rural environments, and local economies.

-We’re interested in projects that uphold the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), address the climate emergency and social injustice, build partnerships with First Nations, foster new models of collaboration and decision-making, and further Indigenous Protected and Conserved Areas and Guardians programs.
+We’re interested in projects that uphold the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), address the climate emergency and social injustice, build partnerships with First Nations, foster new models of collaboration and decision-making, and develop Indigenous Protected and Conserved Areas (IPCAs) and Guardians programs.

 36